 There are some unfortunate examples of this in the world, and they are especially common in conspiracy believers.

 - Flat earthers go out of their way to push back against logic that supports the earth being a sphere.
 Instead, they spend their time honing their own arguments and convincing themselves even further of their own rightness.

 - What about anti-vaxxers?
-Even though the world’s biggest scientific bodies are supporting the efficiency of vaccins, there are people who refuse to believe this.
+Even though the world’s biggest scientific bodies are supporting the efficiency of vaccines, there are people who refuse to believe this.
 What if it’s all a scheme?

 - I don't want to necessarily get political here, but it can be argued that Donald Trump is a victim of reactance as well.
 Even though the votes were recounted multiple times in 2020, he claims to have lost the presidential elections due to voting fraud.
 The more people try to reason with him, the more he pushes back against these "allegations".

 If you’re in a similar situation, it’s very difficult to realize what’s happening.
 After all, these people all believe that they are right.

 Again, this is a simple case of trying to be open-minded.

-If we’re more open for feedback, more deliberate in the way we analyze things and apply a filter to whatever we want to say, we’re less prone to lack a sense of self-awareness.
+If we’re more open to feedback, more deliberate in the way we analyze things, and apply a filter to whatever we want to say, we’re less prone to lack a sense of self-awareness.